Cossayuna Lake

 Cossayuna Lake is located north of Cossayuna, New York.
 Fish species present in the lake are bluegill, rock bass, tiger muskie, carp, smallmouth bass, largemouth bass, yellow perch, northern pike, pumpkinseed sunfish, and brown bullhead.
 There is a hard surface launch ramp off East Lake Road.

 Cossayuna Lake is located in the towns of Argyle and Greenwich, in southern Washington County, near the eastern border of New York.
-Cossayuna has come to be known as a community or neighborhood which includes not only the lake and the village at the south end, but also the highland back of the west shore known as Dutchtown and the highland back of the east shore known as Bunker Hill.
+Cossayuna has come to be known as a community or neighborhood that includes not only the lake and the village at the south end, but also the highland back of the west shore known as Dutchtown and the highland back of the east shore known as Bunker Hill.
 Also included are the road to South Argyle as far as the South Argyle Church, south on Sand street to the Robertson farm and the high long hill rising abruptly from the south end of the lake.
 This hill was called Stewart Hill in the early days, named for the ancestor of the merchant family of that name, and now known, on its north side as Ramsey Hill, on its south side as Ramsey Hill, and on its west end as Rock Hill.
 The peak of the hill is owned by the Gillis family in 2023 and a residence has been built on the top of the hill that has a view or the entire lake.

 The name Cossayuna is a corruption of Quabbauna, the Native American name for the lake.
 Tradition says that this name means "The Lake of the Three Pines", for the three enormous pines which grew on the Oaks point.
 Native American tradition also notes that the region was the home of the Horican tribe of Indians.
 The Horicons were kinsmen of the Mohicans and the Hoosacs, but had completely disappeared before Europeans came to America.

 Tradition, handed down from the time the St. Ange Frenchmen visited the Hoosick Valley before 1600, tells of a much-used fishing and hunting trail.
 The trail led from the Tiashoke corn and pumpkin field of the local inhabitants, near Eagle Bridge, up the Owl Kill, through the present village of Cambridge to the Jackson ponds and over the hill and up the Cossayuna Creek to the lake.
 The hills were covered with a dense primeval forest in which large pines predominated.